-The Community Commercial Mixed-Use designation primarily corresponds to the lands adjacent to Rutherford Road, Jane Street, and Bass Pro Mills Drive, as identified in Schedule C: Land Use Designations in Appendix A of this Plan.
-These areas are intended be provided commercial activity in a variety of building typologies that meets the commercial needs of residents and businesses, and providing jobs within proximity to residential areas.
+The Community Commercial Mixed-Use designation primarily corresponds to the lands adjacent to Rutherford Road, Jane Street, and Bass Pro Mills Drive, as identified in Schedule C: Land Use Designations in this Plan.
+These areas are intended to provide commercial activity in a variety of building typologies that meets the commercial needs of residents and businesses, and provides jobs within proximity to residential areas.